Alanine,

 Alcohol ingestion

-Those treated with sedative anti-convulsant medication (animal studies)
+Those treated with sedative anti-convulsant medication (animal

 Vitamin B6 deficiency